By Dr David Frawley (Pandit Vamadeva Shastri)

 Vedic Astrology and our Karmic Code

 The soul can be defined as our ‘karmic being’ as opposed to our merely human personality that is its mask.
 The soul carries our karmic propensities called samskaras from one body to another.
+This is the Jivatman or reincarnating entity of Vedic thought.

 Our karma, we could say, is the DNA of our soul.
 Just as the body has its particular genetic code, the soul has its particular ‘karmic code’.
 The soul’s karmic code is based upon the life patterns it has created-the habits, tendencies, influences and desires it has set in motion over its many births.
 These karmic tendencies or samskaras like seeds ripen in the soil of our lives, taking root and sprouting according to circumstances.
 Our soul’s energy is filtered through our karmic potentials, which create the very pattern of our lives down to a subconscious and instinctual level.